 CLUN to the KERRY RIDGEWAY

-This was on the Saturday of our weekend.
+After our first day in the Welsh Marches, starting with a visit to a visit to Ludlow (see https://anerleybc.org/an-introduction-to-the-welsh-marches/ ) This was on our second day – Saturday.
 The plan was to do 2 hikes – in the morning a short hike along part of the Kerry Ridgeway – and then a drive to a longer hike in the Hafren Forest.

 To give some idea of the lie of the land, below is a map showing our 11mile car ride, heading west along the B 4368 from Clun to start our first hike along part of the Kerry Ridgeway.
 Note that the line of red dots is part of cycle route 44 – a very interesting bike ride which we would do on the next day – Sunday.